HackIllinois/api/documentation/docs/reference/services/Notifications.md

 {
 		"notifications": [
 				{
+						"title": "Notification 1",
-						"message": "This is a notification!",
+						"body": "This is a notification!",
 						"time": 1541037801,
 						"topicName": "Attendee"
 				},
 		{
+						"title": "Notification 2",
-						"message": "This is another notification!",
+						"body": "This is another notification!",
 						"time": 1541069201,
 						"topicName": "Attendee"
 				}